AliyunContainerService/pouch/docs/test/test.md

 This doc will give an introduction about the following three parts:

-* the organization of pouch test
+* the organization of PouchContainer test
-* the usage of pouch test
+* the usage of PouchContainer test
-* the development of pouch test
+* the development of PouchContainer test

 ## Organization of test

-Test in pouch could be divided into following parts:
+Test in PouchContainer could be divided into following parts:

 * [unit testing](https://en.wikipedia.org/wiki/Unit_testing#Description)
 * [integration testing](https://en.wikipedia.org/wiki/Integration_testing)